We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Meals: B

-Leaving Pamplona you make your way to the Jacobite city of Puente la Reina, a city of museums.
-From the main square you will be able to see the Camino signs to navigate your way out of the city.
-The route takes you from the old town to walk through parks in the modern part of the city before the landscape opens out.
+Leaving Pamplona you make your way to Puente la Reina, a city of museums.
+From Pamplona's main square, follow the Camino signs to navigate your way out of the city.
+The route takes you from the old town through parks in the modern part of the city before the landscape opens out.
 You can take a short detour that will allow you to view the octagonal chapel of Eucate, one of the Roman jewels of the trail of Aragon.
-A steep climb passing the wind farms of Zariquiegui takes you out of the Pamplona basin.
-You will then descend to your hotel in Puente la Reina.
-Distance: 22km/13.7mi
+A steep climb from Zariquiegui to Sierra del Perdón past wind farms takes you out of the Pamplona basin.
+Continue to Uterga and on to Puente la Reina.
+Distance: 24km/15mi

 Meals: B,D